OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 DeepSeek V4 Flash

 A fast, cheap MoE for high-throughput pipelines.
-Pro tenants only at founding launch.
+Pro tenants only.

 See DeepSeek V4 Flash → →